AliiMahmoud/vector-Quantization/README.md

 # Vector-Quantization
-Image compression with vector quantization technique.
+Image compression with vector quantization technique in java.
 It begins from generating codebook with Linde-Buzo-Grey (LBG) algorithm.